adamstaveley/cruddy-todo/README.md

 ## Setup

 Postgres setup:

 ```
-CREATE DATABASE todo;
+$ sudo -u postgres createuser -P $USER
+$ sudo -u postgres createdb -O $USER todo
+$ psql todo
-CREATE TABLE entries (id smallint, text varchar);
+todo=> CREATE TABLE entries (id smallint, text varchar);
 ```

+To allow node-postgres to access the database, you will need to edit the authentication method from ident to md5 in your `pg_hba.conf` file (typically located in `/var/lib/pgsql/data/`).

 Program setup and start:
 ```
 $ git clone https://github.com/ayuopy/cruddy-todo.git
 $ npm install --production
+$ ./setup.sh $YOUR_HOST
-$ npm start
+$ PGPASSWORD=$YOUR_PASSWORD npm start
 ```

-Note: to serve across the network, change line 6 in `server.js` from `'localhost'` to your server's local IP.
+* Run setup.sh with an IP address parameter to configure the host IP.
+If don't wish for other devices to access the host, you can skip this step.
+If you wish to run setup more than once, you will need to modify the setup file to search for the last IP address passed to it rather than localhost.

 ### HTTP API at `/todo` endpoint